project-cemetery/scripts/README.md

 ### TypeScript

-TypeScript support out of the box
+TypeScript support out of the box, just add `tsconfig.json` to root of your project.

 ### React

-React/JSX support out of the box
+React/JSX support out of the box, just add react package to you project.

 ### Svelte

 - Install [prettier-plugin-svelte](https://github.com/UnwrittenFun/prettier-plugin-svelte)
 - Install [eslint-plugin-svelte3](https://github.com/sveltejs/eslint-plugin-svelte3)
 - Enjoy!

+## Limitations

+1. Only one `.gitignore`.
+Your project must contain exactly one `.gitignore` file in root.
+Sorry, we works on it.